Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have put together a 5-3-0 record against the runline over their previous 10 games (bookmakers set runlines in eight of those contests).
+- The Rockies' record against the spread is 5-2-0 over their previous 10 matchups (oddsmakers set spreads in seven of those matchups).

 Rockies Betting Records & Stats

-- Colorado has entered 41 games this season as the underdog by +115 or more and is 15-26 in those contests.
+- Colorado is 3-12 this season when entering a game as the underdog by +170 or more on the moneyline.

-- The Rockies have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- The Rockies have an implied victory probability of 37% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Colorado have gone over the total set by bookmakers in 26 of 60 chances this season.
+- Colorado and its opponents have hit the over in 27 of its 61 games with a total this season.

-- In 11 games with a line this season, the Rockies have a mark of 7-4-0 against the spread.
+- The Rockies are 7-4-0 against the spread in their 11 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!